-Junior Herbalist Club is coming soon to Dilston Physic Garden
+Junior Herbalist Club has come to Dilston Physic Garden

 “Giving a good herbal foundation will stay with children for their lifetime.
 Knowledge is empowering.
 Even though the majority may not choose to become professional herbalists, they will have a solid foundation of herbal knowledge which they will one day be able to pass along to their friends, family, community, and children of their own.”

-Junior Herbalist Club (JHC) is a brand new venture at Dilston Physic Garden.
+Junior Herbalist Club (JHC) is a brand new venture at Dilston Physic Garden for 2021/22.
 It is taking place with the support of the National Institute of Medical Herbalists (NIMH) and aims to let children learn about the healing and medicinal plants all around them in a safe and supervised environment.
 JHC meets at Dilston Physic Garden once a month from September to July and is led by NIMH medical herbalist Davina Hopkinson in ten lessons delivered over a year.
 Our first year has 2 courses running consecutively and they are fully booked.